39 Helpful Non-Verbal Attention-Getters: Quiet Students Fast

 39. Put On a Festive Headband.

-Grab a reindeer alters headband or any cute festive head bopper, and put it on your head when you need students’ attention fast.
+Grab a reindeer antlers headband or any cute festive head bopper, and put it on your head when you need students’ attention fast.

-If you’re seeking silent signals that work in the classroom, you’ll have great success with non-verbal attention-getters.
+If you’re seeking silent signals that work in the classroom, you’ll have great success using these non-verbal attention-getters.

 Consider making attention-getting posters so that students have a visual reminder of how each signal works.